Search

 by Judy Ball

-“Oh, I had such a stressful day at the office!”
-“Thank heaven exam week is almost over.
-I’m totally stressed out!”
 “I’ve got a stress headache.
 That phone hasn’t stopped ringing all day!”

-Welcome to the Age of Anxiety.
-If our own weary bodies and spirits don’t convince us we are stressed out, we get steady reminders from self-help books, magazine articles, news reports, public lectures.
-Stress seems to be epidemic in our society today.
 The antidote, it appears, lies in finding ways to reduce those tensions and irritants which invade our lives and, in the process, sap our energy and impair our sense of contentment.
 The proposed solutions are as widespread as the problem.
 Typically, they focus on eating and exercising well, getting sufficient rest, setting realistic goals, learning to relax through deep breathing or meditation.
 All of these techniques have their place and promise a degree of relief.
 But, sadly, few experts on stress management suggest that drawing on one’s belief system in difficult times can also lead to peace and calm.

+Working Your Way Through.
 In truth, when we get in touch with our spiritual roots and deepest beliefs, we unearth a mysterious and powerful reserve that can help us in our darkest hours.

-“Meaning,” says psychologist Carl Jung, “makes a great many things endurable, perhaps everything.”
+Find the major stressors in your life and record them.
 Some stresses, like concerns about how the bills are going to be paid or a general sense of being pulled in too many directions, may be persistent and long-term.
 Some may be more temporary, such as a college freshman’s feelings of homesickness.
 Others may be relatively minor irritants: the banging of the kitchen door as children rush in and out or a neighbor who insists on parking in front of your house rather than his own.

 Accept that a certain amount of change and crisis is an essential part of life.
+Stress is not necessarily synonymous with distress.

 In light of this awareness, ask yourself some challenging questions (and ask God to help keep you honest): Are all the stresses you have listed actually distressing or are they, in some way, energizing for you?
 Which are within your power to change or improve?
 Are any of your own making, perhaps created out of a need to be constantly busy or to have others dependent on you?
 Do any of them reflect a difficulty you might have in saying no?
 Are you using the stress in your life as a convenient way to keep from making difficult changes or facing painful life issues?

+Identify how you can draw on your faith to deal with stress.
 Just as you have drawn up a list of the major stressors in your life, you can now identify the outlets that will help to handle them.
-Keep in mind your lifestyle as well as your personal religious preferences.
-Maybe you need to spend time in a quiet church or synagogue or mosque to feel you are really communicating with God.

-Most of us have experienced the delight that comes in helping and giving to others.
-If we are operating from a faith perspective, that delight can be transformed into joy and that joy can lead to a true inner peace.
 When we put behind us the stresses that are weighing us down and offer our help to someone in need, we have lightened our load.
 We will still return to the same worries and frustrations as before, but we will come to them with renewed energy, a sense of gratitude for all that we have been given, and a heightened awareness of the steady and loving presence of God in our lives.

 Subscribe To Our Mailing List